Finite Permutation Groups with Few Orbits Under the Action on the Power Set: Outline of Methods

 \subsection{Step 3}

-After applying Miller's Method we have reduced the number of possible groups on $n$-letters that can have $n+r$ set orbits.
+After applying Miller's Method we have reduced the number of possible groups on $n$ letters that can have $n+r$ set-orbits.
 We will now reduce the number of groups even further using the following argument.
-For a given $n$ and $r$ where $r<n-4$, if $s_2(G)>1$ then it follows that $s(G) > n+r$, in which case $G$ does not have set orbit $n+r$.
+For a given $n$ and $r$ where $r<n-4$, if $s_2(G)>1$ then it follows that $s(G) > n+r$, in which case $G$ does not have $n+r$ set-orbits.
 Thus, we can assume $s_2(G) = 1$ which implies that $G$ is primitive by Theorem 6 in \cite{BP55}.
-Similarly, if $r<n-2$, $s_1(G)>1$ implies that $s(G) > n+r$, in which case $G$ does not have set orbits $n+r$.
+Similarly, if $r<n-2$, $s_1(G)>1$ implies that $s(G) > n+r$, in which case $G$ does not have $n+r$ set-orbits.
 By assuming $s_1(G)=1$ in this case, we know that $G$ is transitive by Theorem 5 in \cite{BP55}.
 In these two cases, we will use \cite{TGps} to find the structure of the transitive groups.
 To reduce even further, we will introduce a fact from \cite{BP55} which follows simply from the orbit stabilizer theorem. \begin{fact} If a permutation group $G$ on $n$ letters is $s$ set-transitive, then $n \choose s$ divides $|G|$. \end{fact}

 Since we know $s_{k_1}(G) = 1$, then $n \choose {k_1}$ must divide $|G|$.
 Under the above assumption, $G$ is primitive or transitive, in which case one only needs to check a few groups.
 If the above restriction on $r$ and $n$ does not hold, then we cannot use the fact that $s_t(G) = 1$ for any $t$.
-Under this situation, one must check all non-trivial subgroups of $S_n$.
+Under this situation, one must check all non-trivial subgroups of $\Sy_n$.
 We can use GAP to compute these cases.